BLMS Supplemental Guidelines

 Unacceptable Use.
 Users are responsible for their own actions regarding the use of BLMS technology.
 Unacceptable or inappropriate use can result in loss of access to technology as well as additional disciplinary action up to and including expulsion.
 Unacceptable use includes but is not limited to activities such as the following:

-• Engaging in vandalism such as graffiti, tampering with or damaging the computer workstation, computer network, peripheral equipment or associated furniture, or spreading computer viruses, either intentionally or recklessly;
+- Engaging in vandalism such as graffiti, tampering with or damaging the district provided laptop, inappropriate use of the school computer network, peripheral equipment or associated furniture damage, or spreading computer viruses (either intentionally or recklessly);

 See the Computer/Technology Use Policy in Student Conduct section of the ISD Handbook for further information.